mulesoft-consulting/mule-module-buffer-aggregator/GUIDE.md

 These are the main features provided by the module:

-- Buffer: Aggregate incoming messages in groups sending them as a collection when the number reaches the maximum buffer size
+- **Buffer** - Aggregate incoming messages in groups sending them as a collection when the number reaches the maximum buffer size
-- Flush Buffer: Flushes the expired groups, so that the buffered messages are sent out as a collection even if the maximum buffer size has not been reached
+- **Flush Buffer** - Flushes all the expired groups, so that the buffered messages are sent out as a collection even if the maximum buffer size has not been reached

 Configuration Reference
 -----------------------